Mazento/Chat-socket.io-react-nodejs/README.md

-# Chat-socket.io-react-nodejs

-### Evaluation test app for ForaSoft.
+# Evaluation test app for ForaSoft

 **For quick glance: I have deployed this application at the following address:** https://zentari.dev